zerokill/SwiftGL/README.md

 ## TODO:
 - [x] Pyramids rotate randomly when they move
 - [x] Ability to shoot a pyramid that will explode into multiple pyramids after a timeout
+- [ ] Add a spere with a Leon texture
 - [ ] Pyramids leave a trail of smaller pyramids.
 This trail should show the path of the pyramids
 - [ ] Add control to change the velocity vector of the pyramids while they are moving
 - [ ] Experiment with lightting